 Popular island-hopping routes can get expensive when every traveler wants the same few ports.
 Switching the sequence or including a slightly less in-demand island can preserve the scenery and reduce lodging and ferry costs.

-These aren’t guarantees, but they show the same principle: when you research timing early, you create room in your budget for the parts you care about.
+These aren’t guarantees, but they show the same principle: research timing early, and you make room in the budget for the parts that matter most.

-With destinations selected based on value, you can move into a step-by-step build that protects your savings as you book.
+With destinations chosen for value, you can move into a step-by-step build that protects your savings as you book.

 Step-by-Step Guide to Building an Affordable Itinerary

-This is the framework you can reuse for almost any trip.
+This is a framework you can reuse for almost any trip.
 The main idea is to lock in travel and a few anchor activities first, then fill the rest with low-cost options.

 • If your flights are flexible, be flexible with dates.